avolent/cortex/src/pages/tools/git.md

 ![add_ssh_key.png](/cortex/images/tools/add_ssh_key.png)
 ## Commands [^1]
 ### Setup
 `git config --global user.name “name”` - Set the name that will be used in commits, Normally your username.
 `git config --global user.email “[valid-email]”` - Set a email that will be used in commits.
 `git config --global color.ui auto` - Add colouring to git commands.

 ### Setup & Init
-`git init` - Initialise an existing directory as a Git repository `git clone [url]` - Retreive entire repository from a hosted location via URL
+`git init` - Initialise an existing directory as a Git repository.
+`git clone [url]` - Retreive entire repository from a hosted location via URL.

 ### Stage & Snapshot
 `git status` - Show modified files in working directory, staged for your next commit.
 `git add [file]` - Add a file as it looks not to your next commit (Stage).
 `git reset [file]` - Unstage a file while retaining the changes in working directory.
 `git diff` - diff of what is changed but not staged.
 `git diff --staged` - Diff of what is staged but not yet commited.
 `git commit -m "[descriptive message]"` - Commit your staged content as a new commit snapshot.

 ### Branch & Merge

 ### Inspect & Compare